maybites/TextureSharing/README.md

 2. Open Blender > Menu >  Preferences > Add-ons > search for and enable the 'Spout' add-on

-3. Install the SpoutGL library via pip.
+3. Press the button to install the SpoutGL library via pip.

 4. Once the SpoutGL library is installed, disable and reenable the addon.